Statement on climate change:

 - Climate Change Action Curriculum Guide for teaching adults

-- Guide to Choosing Climate Action (choosing organisations to support and personal actions to take)
+- Guide to Choosing Climate Action (choosing organizations to support and personal actions to take)

 - Ecumenical sermons, small group studies, songs, prayers, and opportunities for action at cpj.ca/climate